 Using iotop to monitor and minimize reads/writes

 Then let iotop monitor things for a few mins or hours depending on how intense disk I/O is.
-This will result in a top-like screen which makes it easy to identify processes that are hogging your disk I/O. Have a look at the screenshot below as an example.
+This will result in a top-like screen, making it easy to identify processes hogging your disk I/O. Have a look at the screenshot below as an example.

 See MySQL tuning and PHP performance tips.
 You cannot eliminate all disk I/O, especially for services like MySQL and PHP (pictured above).
 What you are looking for are processes hogging disk I/O without good reason.
 Below are additional tips for avoiding some common disk overhead.

 noatime Mount Flag